menghanhui/r3bl.blog/_posts/2015-05-14-evs-netherlands-experience.markdown

 Thank you for this wonderful opportunity.
 You've made this month an unforgettable one for me.
 It was a real pleasure working with you guys and I do hope that this will not be the last time we meet each other.

 ![image](https://scontent-vie.xx.fbcdn.net/hphotos-xfp1/v/t1.0-9/10954454_882743248450878_7612530152981054527_n.jpg?oh=9d9853446a6e20cea2b37ee2ca594d9e&oe=55D34A03)

+[1] Correction: After I did some research, I found out that marihuana is _not_ legal in the Netherlands.
+It is just tolerated, which means that you are allowed to buy and posses a small amount of it without the consequences.
+As it turns out, Dutch politicians are trying to make the distribution of marihuana products as tough as possible.